The Bankrate promise

 High-risk drivers may opt to not purchase a vehicle at all after a serious moving violation.
 However, some states will still require a high-risk driver to furnish proof of financial responsibility even if they do not own a car, since that driver could easily borrow or drive another person’s vehicle.
 Anyone needing an SR-22 who does not own a vehicle would need to purchase a non-owners insurance policy carrying the state required limits of liability.

+While a DL-123 itself won’t impact insurance costs, the cause of needing one can.
 North Carolina operates under a Safe Driver Incentive Plan (SDIP).
 SDIP points are added against your driving record following certain moving violations.
-A DWI is one of the most serious violations you could get adding a full 12 SDIP points onto your driving record.
+A DWI is one of the most serious violations you could get adding 12 SDIP points onto your driving record — the highest number of points possible.
 SDIP points stay on your driving record for three years.

 In North Carolina, most high-risk drivers, like those who have received a DWI, are assigned to the NC reinsurance facility which is essentially a high-risk insurance pool.
 Although some insurance companies may still choose to provide standard coverage to you as a high-risk driver, most companies will place you in this facility rating.
 High-risk drivers can typically expect very large premiums, regardless of whether they are part of the NC reinsurance facility.
-In fact, Drivers with DWIs or other similar convictions could see their car insurance premiums increase up to 340%, according to the North Carolina department of insurance.
+In fact, Drivers with DWIs or other similar convictions could see their car insurance premiums increase by 311 percent on average, according to average rates from Quadrant Information Services.
 Additionally, severe driving violations can result in loss of driving privileges.

 Frequently asked questions

-SR-22 forms do not directly impact your insurance premium but since they are required for high-risk drivers who have major moving violations on their record, drivers needing an SR-22 will typically face higher insurance premiums.
-In North Carolina, SR-22 forms are not required but drivers can expect to pay an increase between 30% to 340% to their insurance premium depending on the severity of their moving violation and the amount of SDIP points added to their record.
+DL-123 forms do not directly impact your insurance premium, but since they are required for high-risk drivers who have DUI or DWI violations on their record, drivers needing a DL-123 will typically face higher insurance premiums.
+Drivers with a DUI or DWI on their record can expect to pay an average of 311 percent more for full coverage.
+Rates will also be dependent on the number of SDIP points added to their driving record.

 Yes, North Carolina law explicitly states that the minimum liability requirements of $30,000/$60,000/$25,000 must be carried on all registered vehicles.
 In fact, insurance companies are legally obligated to report any insurance lapses or cancellations to the NC DMV.
 If the DMV has received notice that your policy has terminated, you will need to furnish proof of insurance within 10 days from your notice date.
 Failure to do so can result in civil penalties/fees and revocation of a vehicle’s plates.